carloscast1llo/Curriculum/README.md

 # Experience
 - None,but wanting to have experience.

-# Formación
+# Academic training

-# Languages ​​and technologies
+## Languages and technologies

-He trabajado con diferentes lenguajes y tecnologías.
+I have worked with different languages and technologies.

 - Html
 - Css